 User Generated Content Disclosure: Responses are not provided or commissioned by any of our advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by any of our advertisers.
 It is not any advertiser's responsibility to ensure all posts and/or questions are answered.

-Secured credit cards are an option for people who have little to no credit history, or who have faced some challenging financial times.
-The process for applying and using a secured credit card is a bit different than for other forms of credit, but it can be an effective tool to help build or repair a credit rating.
-With the advantages come some drawbacks, however, so it is useful to think through all of your options before filling out that application.
+Secured credit cards are an option for people who have little to no credit history, or who have faced some financial challenges.
+The process for applying and using a secured credit card is different than for other forms of credit.
+However, it can be an effective tool to help build or repair a credit rating.
+With the advantages come some drawbacks, though.
+Therefore it is useful to think through all of your options before filling out that application.

 Secured credit cards are different from unsecured credit cards.
 A secured credit card typically requires the applicant to pay a certain amount of money in security that’s held against the credit available on the card.
 This deposit shifts the risk away from the credit card company, as they can keep this money in case the card is in default.
 For the cardholder, there’s the opportunity to earn interest on the deposit for as long as it is held.
 Credit card companies hold deposits in a FDIC-secured account for as long as the card is active.